Bayesian estimation of nonlinear Hawkes process: Main results

-\begin{proposition} We consider a restricted Hawkes model either defined as the \textbf{All equal model} or as the \textbf{Receiver node dependent model}.
-We assume that $f_0 \in \mathcal F$, $\norm{S_0^+} < 1$ and that the prior distribution on $\nu$ has positive and continuous density with respect to Lebesgue measure.
-We also assume that there exists $0<p_1<1/2$ such that for all $(l,k) \in [K]^2$, $p_1\leq \Pi(\delta_{lk}=1)\leq 1-p_1$.
+\begin{proposition} We consider a restricted Hawkes model either defined above as the \textbf{All-equal model} or as the \textbf{Receiver node dependent model}.
+Let $N$ be a Hawkes process with function $\phi = (\phi_k)_k$ and parameter $f_0 = (\nu_0, h_0)$ and let $\Pi$ be a prior distribution on $\mathcal{F}$ such that the prior on $\nu$ has positive and continuous density wrt the Lebesgue measure.
+We also assume that there exists $0<p_1<1/2$ such that for any $(l,k) \in [K]^2$, $p_1\leq \Pi(\delta_{lk}=1)\leq 1-p_1$.